Redistricting in Arkansas

 Arkansas has four U.S. House of Representatives seats and is expected to keep that number after the 2020 Census, though how districts within the state are drawn will change during the redistricting process.

 State Districts - The Arkansas Board of Apportionment approved new maps for the Senate and House on Nov.
 29, 2021.
-The maps go into effect Dec.
-30 if there are no legal challenges.
+The maps were expected to go into effect Dec.
+30, 2021 if there were no legal challenges.

 Congressional Districts - State legislators on Oct.
 7, 2021 approved new maps for the four U.S. House of Representatives districts in Arkansas.
 The Senate and House passed identical maps, which are expected to go into effect mid-January if there are no legal challenges.
 A ballot issue group has filed paperwork with the Secretary of State's Office for a voter referendum on the new districts.
 The group has until January to turn in nearly 54,000 voter signatures to qualify their issue for the November 2022 ballot.

 What about redistricting at the local level in Arkansas?

 Redistricting at the local level in Arkansas typically involves three levels of local government.